-- GRAMMY Music Educator Award: In recognition of the significant role of teachers in shaping their students' musical experiences, the GRAMMY Foundation and The Recording Academy are partnering to present the first Music Educator Award.
-Open to current U.S. music teachers in grade kindergarten through college, the Music Educator Award will be given out during GRAMMY Week 2014.
+- GRAMMY Music Educator Award: In recognition of the significant role of teachers in shaping their students' musical experiences, the GRAMMY Foundation and The Recording Academy have partnered to present the Music Educator Award.
+Open to current U.S. music teachers in grade kindergarten through college, the second annual Music Educator Award will be given out during GRAMMY Week 2015.
 The nomination process is open at www.grammymusicteacher.com.

-- GRAMMY Camp: A residential summer camp for high school students with a focus on the many careers in the music industry.
-In 2013 GRAMMY Camp will be held in Los Angeles and New York.
+- GRAMMY Camp: A summer camp for high school students with a focus on the many careers in the music industry.
+The deadline to apply is March 31.

 - GRAMMY Camp — Basic Training: A one-day event that brings top music industry professionals together with high school students to present an insider's perspective on working in the music and recording industries.